 - Understanding of professional service options and fees

-It’s important to remember that the success and challenge of any discovery tool will be the ability to capture the entire enterprise.
-To discover, and transport, data via network firewalls, Virtual Private Network (VPN) connections, Demilitarized Zone (DMZ) environments, and other isolated networks.
+It’s important to remember that the success and challenge of any discovery tool lies in its ability to capture the entire enterprise.
+This includes discovery, and transportation of data via network firewalls, Virtual Private Network (VPN) connections, Demilitarized Zone (DMZ) environments, and other isolated networks.
 This is critical to minimize the need to manually discovery, and manage, devices within your infrastructure.